day8/re-frame/docs/dominoes-live.md

   - `setInterval` is used to call `dispatch-timer-event` every second
   - `defonce` is like `def` but it will ensure that only one timer is ever created.
 Even when doing hot reloading.

 A timer is an unusual source of events.
-Usually, it is an app's UI widgets which dispatch events (in response to user actions), or an HTTP POST's on-success handler, or a websocket which gets a new packet.
+Usually, it is an app's UI widgets that dispatch events (in response to user actions), or an HTTP POST's on-success handler or a websocket which gets a new packet.
-So, "simple" is a little unusual.
+So, this "simple" app is unusual.
 Moving on.

 ### After dispatch